blog-banner-image

 13. University of Maryland Global Campus

-The University of Maryland Global Campus, with a campus in Adelphi, Maryland, has an online master’s degree in digital forensics and cyber investigation that is 36 credits long and includes a six-credit final capstone project.
-Six courses comprise the program: cyberspace and cybersecurity; digital forensics technology and practices; digital forensic response and analysis; and advanced forensics.
+The University of Maryland Global Campus, with a campus in Adelphi, Maryland, has an online master’s degree in digital forensics and cyber investigation that is 30 credits long and includes a three-credit final capstone project.

 Students learn skills such as creating navigation plans for digital forensic incidents and identifying malicious software, network activity, suspect traffic, and intrusion artifacts through review and analysis.
 Graduates from this program are prepared to take industry-level standard certifications such as GIAC Certified Forensic Analyst (GCFA) and EnCase Certified Examiner (EnCE).